-“When we’re willing to listen to our bodies and begin trusting ourselves as much as we trust outer authorities, all the rules change,” says Dr Christiane Northrup in Acupuncture to Increase Fertility, here on Quips and Tips for Couples Coping With Infertility.
+“When we’re willing to listen to our bodies and begin trusting ourselves as much as we trust outer authorities, all the rules change,” says Dr Christiane Northrup in How Do You Find a Fertility Acupuncturist?.
 “And so does our biology.
 Statistics no longer apply to us.
 We enter the realm of miracles and undreamed-of possibilities.”

 Here are a few things to consider, if you’re wondering whether Chinese Medicine will help you get pregnant.
 Acupuncture won’t harm you or your potential pregnancy, but it may not help.
 It depends on your lifestyle and reasons for not getting pregnant.

 Both men and women can benefit from acupuncture for fertility – but not all do.
 In our case, it was male infertility that was preventing pregnancy.
 My husband tried Chinese herbal tea and acupuncture for fertility, and it did nothing for us.
 That’s because our infertility had a genetic cause, and all the acupuncture in the world can’t change your genes!
 Before you try acupuncture for fertility, find out why you’re not getting pregnant.